-During Hanukkah, there are bound to be many briskets gracing tables around America.
-Braised brisket takes time, but a great brisket isn't hard.
-Avoid making mistakes or skipping steps that add flavor with these five tips for making a better brisket every time.
+During Hanukkah (and well beyond), there are bound to be many briskets gracing tables around America.
+Braised brisket takes time, but a great brisket is not hard to bring to the table.
+These seven simple tips will help you make a better brisket every time.

 1. Don't trim off too much fat.

 There's a delicate balance here.
 Leave too much fat and the braising liquid you're left with will be greasy.
 However, you don't want to cut off too much fat; fat equals flavor in the final dish.
 Plus, it helps to lock in the moisture in the meat so you end up with tender and juicy meat.

 2. Sear the aromatics.

 Whether or not you browned the meat (it's not absolutely necessary), it is always a good idea to sear the aromatics.
 As they cook, the onions, carrots, and celery will pick up a deeper flavor, which will be imparted in the cooking liquid and meat.
 Just be careful not to burn the fond that you created when browning the meat.
 If it looks like it's starting to get too dark, add your braising liquid and scrape it up with the back of a spoon before it burns.